tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

 *************

-Some Argentinean taxes are not commonly used for all companies, and those less common options are labeled as inactive in Odoo by default.
+Some Argentinean taxes are not commonly used for all companies, and those less common options are labeled as inactive in CoquiAPPs by default.
 Before creating a new tax, be sure to check if that tax is not already included as inactive.

 .. image:: argentina/special-inactive-taxes.png
    :align: center
-   :alt: A list showing less common Argentinean tax options, which are labeled as inactive in Odoo
+   :alt: A list showing less common Argentinean tax options, which are labeled as inactive in CoquiAPPs
          by default.

 .. _document-types: